House of Bjälbo: Name and origin

 The house has been known as the "House of Folkung" since the 17th century, and this name is still commonly used in Swedish works of reference.
-The name "folkung" does appear as early as in 12th century sources, but is then usually not applied to members of the family.
+The name "Folkung" does appear as early as in 12th century sources, but is then usually not applied to members of the family.

 In an effort to avoid confusion with the Folkunge Party some modern historians have argued that "House of Bjälbo" would be a better name because Birger Jarl lived there and it is the family's oldest known manor.
 Bjälbo is located in Östergötland, outside of Skänninge in the present-day municipality of Mjölby.
 In any case the members of this dynasty never used a name to refer to themselves since family names were not widely adopted in Sweden until the 16th century, thus neither name is more "correct" for the dynasty, apart from the potential for confusion.

 Jarls and bishops

-The House of Bjelbo produced most of the jarls in Sweden in the 11th, 12th and 13th centuries until the title was abolished in 1266.
+The House of Bjälbo produced most of the jarls in Sweden in the 11th, 12th and 13th centuries until the title was abolished in 1266.
 Different branches of the family were often rivals for the office of jarl.
 Most of the kings during that time were also from Östergötland.

-Around 1100, Folke the Fat became the first known Bjelbo jarl, and probably the first jarl of all Sweden, under king Inge I of Sweden.
+Around 1100, Folke the Fat became the first known Bjälbo jarl, and probably the first jarl of all Sweden, under king Inge I of Sweden.
 He was married to a Ingegerd Knutsdotter of Denmark, daughter of king Canute IV of Denmark.
 According to legends, he was the first of his family so elevated.
 Nothing is known of any of Folke's collateral relatives, though it is well-established that several of his sons' descendants were important lords.

-Other notable jarls from the family were Birger Brosa, Charles the Deaf, Ulf Fase, and Birger jarl.
+Other notable jarls from the family were Birger Brosa, Karl the Deaf, Ulf Fase, and Birger Jarl.
 In the early 13th century, some members of the family moved to Norway, and held the office of jarl there.
-Noteworthy is that regardless of the ruling royal family, Bjelbos continued to hold the position of the jarl in the kingdom.
+Noteworthy is that regardless of the ruling royal family, Bjälbos continued to hold the position of the jarl in the kingdom.

 Several members of the family were also Bishops of Linköping at least in the 13th century.
 Diocese covered the area of Östergötland.
 Bishop of Linköping was often involved in the eastern activities.

-Early Dukes of Finland were from the House of Bjelbo and used the traditional coat of arms with a rampant lion.
-This developed later to the current Coat of arms of Finland during the reign of Johan as Grand Duke of Finland, the lion from which serves as the symbol of the state and in stylized forms various authorities.
+Early Dukes of Finland were from the House of Bjälbo and used the traditional coat of arms with a rampant lion.
+This developed later to the current coat of arms of Finland during the reign of Johan as Grand Duke of Finland, the lion from which serves as the symbol of the state and in stylized forms various authorities.